In his debut fund after leaving Sequoia Capital, Yinglan Tan has raised US$25 million for his new VC firm named Insignia Ventures Partners.

 According to filings at the United States Securities and Exchange Commission, the firm will be incorporated in the Cayman Islands with its primary place of business being Singapore.

-e27 reported in August on the formation and fundraising efforts of Insignia Ventures, but today’s news provides further information about fund size.
+e27 reported in August on the formation and fundraising efforts of Insignia Ventures Partners, but today’s news provides further information about fund size.

 The VC firm will invest in technology startups in Southeast Asia.